 Strategic Communication Internships

-Indianapolis, the 14th largest U.S. city, provides experiences in a variety of professions for the strategic communication major.
-There are internships available at many of the large corporations such as Emmis Communication, Citizens Energy Group, and Indianapolis Power & Light Company.
+Indianapolis provides experiences in a variety of professions for strategic communication majors.
+There are internships available at many of the large corporations such as Eli Lilly, Emmis Communication, Citizens Energy Group, Indiana Farmers Insurance, and Indianapolis Power & Light Company.
 Students interested in sports promotion have completed internships at the Indiana Pacers, Indianapolis Colts, Indiana Sports Corporation, USA Gymnastics, United States Diving, Inc., Special Olympics Indiana, and Indianapolis 500 Festival.

-Students may complete internships on a national level through the Butler University/Washington, DC Semester Intern Program.
+Students may complete internships on a national or international level.
+Recent placements include Walmart (Bentonville, AR), Reebok (NYC), Agentry PR (NYC), Small Girls PR (NYC), and Alex Silver PR (London, UK), among others.
+Additionally, students can participate in the Butler University/Washington, DC Semester Intern Program.
 This program is designed to offer internship opportunities and enables students to earn up to 20 credits in a flexible combination of coursework and interning.
-While in Washington, D.C, students have interned at The White House, various Congressional offices, the Smithsonian, National Geographic and MSNBC.
+While in Washington, D.C, students have interned, for example, at The White House, various Congressional offices, the Smithsonian, National Geographic and MSNBC.